Best Lobster Rolls in Maine

 For 60 years folks have been slinging seafood, fried and steamed, from a little red-and-white shack perched on a hilltop overlooking the tidal Bagaduce River.
 Watch for eagles fishing in the falls.
 145 Franks Flat, Penobscot.
 207-326-4729, 207-326-4197

-The Cod End
+The Cod End (Now Closed)

 It’s right on a working wharf, with views out to the Muscle Ridge Islands, the bubbly granite shore, and pointed firs: foggy, soggy, and piratey.
 12 Commercial St., Tenants Harbor.
 207-372-6782; codend.com